awesome-archive/awesome-text-summarization/README.md

 1. Ledell Wu, Adam Fisch, Sumit Chopra, Keith Adams, Antoine Bordes, Jason Weston.
 [StarSpace: Embed All The Things](https://arxiv.org/abs/1709.03856v5). arXiv:1709.03856v5, 2017.
 The source code in C++11 is [StarSpace](https://github.com/facebookresearch/Starspace/).
 2. Alexis Conneau, Douwe Kiela, Holger Schwenk, Loic Barrault, Antoine Bordes.
 [Supervised Learning of Universal Sentence Representations from Natural Language Inference Data](https://arxiv.org/abs/1705.02364v5). arXiv:1705.02364v5, EMNLP 2017.
 The source code in Python is [InferSent](https://github.com/facebookresearch/InferSent).
 3. Sanjeev Arora, Yingyu Liang, Tengyu Ma.
 [A Simple but Tough-to-Beat Baseline for Sentence Embeddings](https://openreview.net/pdf?id=SyK00v5xx).
 ICLR 2017.
 The source code written in Python is [SIF](https://github.com/PrincetonML/SIF).
 [SIF_mini_demo](https://github.com/PrincetonML/SIF_mini_demo) is a minimum example for the sentence embedding algorithm. [sentence2vec](https://github.com/peter3125/sentence2vec) is another implementation.
+   * A weighted average of words by their distance from the first principal component of a sentence is proposed, which  yields a remarkably robust approximate sentence vector embedding.
+   * However, this “smooth inverse frequency” approach comes with limitations.
+Not only is calculating PCA for every sentence in a document computationally complex, but the first principal component of a small number of normally distributed words in a high dimensional space is subject to random fluctuation.
+Their calculation of word frequencies from the unigram count of the word in the corpus also means that their approach still does not work for out-of-vocab words, has no equivalent in other vector spaces and can’t be generated from the word vectors alone.
 1. Yixin Nie, Mohit Bansal.
 [Shortcut-Stacked Sentence Encoders for Multi-Domain Inference](https://arxiv.org/abs/1708.02312). arXiv:1708.02312, EMNLP 2017.
 The source code in Python is [multiNLI_encoder](https://github.com/easonnie/multiNLI_encoder).
 The new repo [ResEncoder]( https://github.com/easonnie/ResEncoder) is for Residual-connected sentence encoder for NLI.
 2. Allen Nie, Erin D. Bennett, Noah D. Goodman.
 [DisSent: Sentence Representation Learning from Explicit Discourse Relations](https://arxiv.org/abs/1710.04334v2). arXiv:1710.04334v2, 2018.
 3. Andreas Rücklé, Steffen Eger, Maxime Peyrard, Iryna Gurevych.
 [Concatenated Power Mean Word Embeddings as Universal Cross-Lingual Sentence Representations](https://arxiv.org/abs/1803.01400v2).  arXiv:1803.01400v2, 2018.
 The source code written in Python is [arxiv2018-xling-sentence-embeddings](https://github.com/UKPLab/arxiv2018-xling-sentence-embeddings).